eMahtab/java/Java-8/interface-default-static-methods/README.md

 - They are inherited by sub-interfaces and implementing classes.

-e.g. Comparator interface has been enhanced with default methods, Iterable interface (which is extended by Collection interface) has been enhanced with default forEach method.
+e.g. Iterable interface (which is extended by Collection interface) has been enhanced with default forEach() method.
+Collection interface has been enhanced with default stream() and parallelStream()methods.

 ```java
 public interface Iterable<T>{